Encryption

 With Asymmetric, or Public Key Encryption, as it is also known, there are two keys, a Public Key and a Private Key, which are mathematically linked, in order for them to work together.
 As the names suggest, the Public Key can be shared with anyone, but the Private Key must be kept a secret.
 If data needs to be transmitted, the sender can use the Public Key of the receiver to encrypt the data.
 The Private Key of the receiver is the only Key that can decrypt this message.
 If the receiver wishes to respond, the Public Key of the original sender can be used to encrypt the transmission and the corresponding Private Key of the original sender can be used for decryption.

-Other examples of Asymmetric Encryption algorithms include:
+Examples of Asymmetric Encryption Algorithms